bqrichards/data_rocket/README.md

 # data_rocket

 ## Overview
 This Arduino is mounted on a rocket and records data from the flight to an SD card.
-It has three sensors that it pulls data from, detailed in the `Sensors` section below.
+It has three sensors that it pulls data from, detailed in the [Sensors](#sensors) section.
 The data recording begins after sensor calibration and is ended with the press of a button after the flight.

 ## Sensors